akhilsingh01/roman-numeral-converter/README.md

 3. Use it using keyboard and mouse.

 ## 📚 What I Learned
--DOM manipulation and event handling
+- DOM manipulation and event handling
--Input validation and numeric constraints -Implementing number-to-symbol algorithms
+- Input validation and numeric constraints
+- Implementing number-to-symbol algorithms
--Writing modular and readable JavaScript
+- Writing modular and readable JavaScript
--Responsive design using utility-first CSS
+- Responsive design using utility-first CSS

 ## 🛠 Tech Stack
--HTML
+- HTML
--CSS (Tailwind-style custom variables)
+- CSS (Tailwind-style custom variables)
--JavaScript
+- JavaScript

 ## 🧑‍💻 Author